-Create knowledge and expertise on the service design of digital services that support the rehabilitative experiences of people in prison and upon release.
+Designing services that capitalise on the opportunities afforded by new technology to improve the rehabilitative experiences of people in prison and upon release.

-Digital technology presents key opportunities to aid rehabilitation including greater access to psychological and health support in prison and upon release.
-Digital technology also has the potential to enable greater agency and autonomy over aspects of prison life such as scheduling appointments with service providers and accessing other services.
-In so doing it potentially reduces the administrative demands on custodial staff and provides greater capacity for productive interactions with prisoners.
+Digital technology presents key opportunities to aid rehabilitation for people in prison including greater access to psychological and health support in prison and upon release, and enabling greater agency and autonomy over aspects of prison life such as scheduling appointments with service providers.
+There are also other advantages including reducing administrative demands on custodial staff, as such enabling them to have greater capacity for productive interactions with inmates.